-As noted in Volume 1, the Authority's general view is that distribution customers should pay for all distribution losses as identified in the distribution loss WAEs.
+As noted in the Draft Report, the Authority's general view was that distribution customers should pay for all distribution losses as identified in the distribution loss WAEs.
 Furthermore, that all distribution customers benefit from high priority losses, as these are released to fill the channel for all users and are not (solely) used to deliver high priority water.